THE DATA BEHIND THE BOOK — ORDER DELAY, DENY, DEPOSE — $11.95 →

 Annual healthcare fraud recovered by DOJ and HHS OIG.
 Note: recovered fraud is estimated at less than 10% of total fraud committed.

-Source: HHS Office of Inspector General Annual Report; DOJ Health Care Fraud Unit.
+Source: HHS Office of Inspector General Annual Reports; DOJ Criminal Fraud Section.

 Geography of Pain